Azure/ResourceModules/docs/wiki/Known issues.md

 For the general prerequisites, please refer to the [official docs](https://learn.microsoft.com/en-us/azure/active-directory-domain-services/tutorial-create-instance#prerequisites).

+## managed-services/registration-definition

+The Lighthouse module pipeline is expected to fail in our development/validation environment because:
+- It requires registered principals on a dedicated tenant for testing.
+As we currently don't have a dedicated tenant available

+The module was validated up until recently (2023-09) and will continuously be tested in the static validation.

 ## management/management-group

 The Management Group module does not currently include the role assignments extension resource.